-The amplifier function switch which switches from Power Off to Tune-CW and SSB positions is the most vulnerable to possible damage because it is switching the high voltage transformer secondary.
+The amplifier function switch which switches from Power Off to Tune CW and SSB positions is the most vulnerable to possible damage because it is switching the high voltage transformer secondary.
 This switch has a 45 degree index, and should be moved with reasonable speed from Tune-CW to SSB position.
-If it is moved slowly, the contacts can draw an arc, which will eventually damage the contacts.
+If it is moved slowly, the contacts can draw an are, which will eventually damage the contacts.
+The earliest Mark II units had switches with standard silver plated brass contacts at this point.
+Newer switches use sterling silver contacts to reduce the possibility of contact failure.
 These switches are available for replacement if it should ever be required.
+The new switch may be identified as having both a phenolic and ceramic wafer section.
+The earlier switch had only a ceramic section.